vsajip/sphinx_sizzle_theme/docs/index.rst

        for child in node.children:
            dump_node(child, level + 1, file=file)

+.. versionadded:: 0.0.9
+   The code block copy functionality was added.

 Providing Customized Tooltips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with version 0.0.9, you can provide customized tooltips.
 For example, here's
-an info icon with a customized tooltip: :fa:`info-circle,tci-ver-0.0.9`
+an info icon with a customized tooltip: :fa:`info-circle,tc-infotip,tci-ver-0.0.9`
 :span:`tc-info|` If you hover over it, you'll see a tooltip saying something like
-"This feature will be added in version 0.0.9."
+"This feature was added in version 0.0.9."
 This was achieved using the following
 steps:

-* Have a span with a class starting with ``tci-``, where the suffix is treated as a key
+* Have a span with a CSS class ``tc-infotip`` and another CSS class starting with ``tci-``,
-  to use when finding the tooltip's HTML.
-In the above example, that's done using the
+  where the suffix is treated as a key. to use when finding the tooltip's HTML.
+In the
-  markup ``:fa:`info-circle,tci-ver-0.0.9```.
+  above example, that's done using the markup
+  ``:fa:`info-circle,tc-infotip,tci-ver-0.0.9```.
+The ``tc-infotip`` class is used to
+  style the content with the tip (by default, it just indicates via the cursor that
+  help is available).
 * Immediately following that, have a span which has the ``tc-info`` class.
 IN the above
   example, that's just ```:span:`tc-info|``` (the span here has no text; it simply
   serves as a marker for the preceding element.
 But it's fine to have text, too, as in